mjackson/web-starter/README.md

     $ node -e "$(curl -fsSL https://raw.githubusercontent.com/mjackson/web-starter/install/install.js)"

-Enter your project name at the prompt, then `cd` into the directory and install dependencies:
+Enter your project name at the prompt (e.g. `my-new-project`), then install dependencies and start the server:

-    $ cd new-project
+    $ cd my-new-project
     $ npm install

-Then, start the server:

     $ npm start

 Open a browser to [http://localhost:5000](http://localhost:5000).

 ## Deploying

-When you're ready to deploy, create a new Heroku app and push to Heroku:
+When you're ready to deploy, create a new Heroku app and push:

     $ heroku create my-app-name
     $ git push heroku